70 kg Premium Blacksmith Anvil, Cast 6150 Steel

 70 KG Cast Steel Blacksmith Anvil -The Troy

-**This is our premium model anvil in 6150 steel and a more elegant shape **
+This is our premium model anvil in 6150 steel in a tall, elegant style.

 These are a taller and thinner model than the standard stocky anvils, in a better steel alloy that hardens deeper.